All Episodes

 I think he's a very, very, very smart man.

-And I think he thinks he's a smart man, but the art of the let me let me just tell you something.
+He's a smart man, but the art of the deal.

 They're two different worlds.

-Mastering in less than a year to to have come as far as he has come in the political arena is frankly somewhat miraculous.
+Mastering in less than a year to have come as far as he has come in the political arena is frankly somewhat miraculous.

-Uh she has a rapid response spokesperson and a variety of handlers that are literally dedicated to regional and specialized media outlets.
+She has a rapid response spokesperson and a variety of handlers that are literally dedicated to regional and specialized media outlets.

-And To me, you know, Trump has two people.
+To me, you know, Trump has two people.

-And that's that's that's gotta change.
+And that's got to change.

 That's where professional politics usurps maybe natural instincts of an individual that got him this far.